Photography

 To license my photographs or buy high resolution prints, please contact me for a quote.

-My Recent Work (Food Styling And Photography)
+Some of my older work (Food Styling And Photography)

 *News* I was on the judging panel for the 3rd Australian Eat Drink Blog 2012 Photography Contest.
 It was amazing to be on the other end of the competition spectrum and to be given a chance to pick from amongst some very talented entries across Australia.